 After your first full day in Edinburgh, it’s time to head to your Dickins home from home.
 Providing private self catering accommodation in the city centre for over 20 years, we make every stay personal to our guests and would love to welcome you.
-Our three bedroom Fettes Row home is perfect for a family, the pillows are all fluffed and ready!
+Our two bedroom Grove street home is perfect for a family, the pillows are all fluffed and ready!

 Start your day off early with a hike up Arthur’s Seat, an extinct volcano for unparalleled panoramic views across the city, Firth of Forth and beyond.
 If you’re an early bird you might even catch the sunrise!
 Arthur’s Seat was described by as “a hill for magnitude, a mountain in virtue of its bold design”.